Biography

 Educated at Paris-Sorbonne and Oxford, Leonard was elected to a Fellowship of Trinity Hall, Cambridge in 2009 and a Fellowship at Exeter College, Oxford in 2014.
 He has shared his dramatic tales of adventure with audiences all over the world.
 He has lectured in Norwegian, French and Spanish, told stories on Greenlandic radio in Polar Eskimo and worked as an interpreter for a German combine harvester manufacturer!

 As a writer, Leonard has written front page articles for The Guardian and The Observer and has been the subject of articles and film documentaries by the BBC, CNN, NBC and Channel 9, Australia.
-He has appeared on the BBC 4 Today Programme, BBC 3 The Verb and various radio programmes in Germany, Canada, the US and Japan.
-He has published 7 books on everything from Icelandic and Polar Eskimo linguistics to travel literature to politics to poetry.
+He has appeared on a number of occasions on the BBC 4 Today Programme, BBC 3 The Verb and various radio programmes in Germany, Canada, the US and Japan.
+He has published 8 books on everything from Icelandic and Polar Eskimo linguistics to travel literature to politics to poetry.
 His travelogue The Polar North was nominated for the William Mills Prize for non-fiction polar books.
+He also writes political satire for the Country Squire Magazine.